granteagon/opinionated-react-boilerplate/README.md

 ### Documentation Roadmap
 - What we're building
+  The focus of this project is to allow frontend, backend and native react code to coexist in a single repository and share code with as few drawbacks as possible.
+  - Need brain map impress.js
+- Getting Started
 - Frontend
-    - Need brain map impress.js
-  - How it works
-  - How it connects to backend
   - Webpack
     - Dev server
-    - SASS / Includes
+    - SASS / Compass / Susy
-    * Babel
-  - React
-    - Tutorial
-    - Transform
+    - Babel
   - Testing
     - JS
     - JSX
 - Backend
   - Express
+- Native

 ## Roadmap